chanduhvg/Flink-Fraud-Java/README.md

 - Set up  system variable ``` FLINK_HOME ``` and configure it to the ``` C:\flink-1.11.2 ``` folder location and configure the path accordingly.

 ### Installing the Scala plugin
-- The IntelliJ installation setup offers to install the Scala plugin.
+- The IntelliJ / Eclipse installation setup offers to install the Scala plugin.
 If it is not installed, follow these instructions before importing Flink to enable support for Scala   projects and files:
 - Go to IntelliJ plugins settings (IntelliJ IDEA -> Preferences -> Plugins) and click on “Install Jetbrains plugin…”.
 - Select and install the “Scala” plugin.
 - Restart IntelliJ